abc8747/isqx/docs/design.md

 to improve performance in dimensional checks.
 This however, loses the human-readable intent.

-`isq` follows the code-as-data principle, preserving the exact tree representation.
+`isqx` preserving the exact tree representation.
 This allows the formatted output to be exactly in the form the user defined it.

 ## FAQ

 ### What's the point if there is no runtime checks?

 > Since `x` in `Annotated[T, x]` are ignored by the Python interpreter and
-> you're not using `x` for checking dimension errors, isn't `isq` just
+> you're not using `x` for checking dimension errors, isn't `isqx` just
 > glorified comments?

-Yes, that is the design goal. `isq` provides a machine-readable, centralised vocabulary for documentation.
+Yes. `isqx` provides a machine-readable, centralised vocabulary for documentation.
 It avoids the "newtype" friction by decoupling the documentation from the runtime value.

 Expressive, unambiguous documentation can significantly reduce accidental errors without imposing runtime or interoperability costs.